department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Profile 2.0 Launch go no-go.md

 ---

-#### Platform: is monitoring and alerting configured and working as expected via Privacy and Security Review?
+#### Platform: is monitoring and alerting configured and working as expected via the Privacy and Security Review?
 - [X] Yes
 - [ ] No
 - Comments: